hnamhocit/renui-lib/README.md

 [**RenUI** (React New UI)](https://renui.vercel.app) is a modern, lightweight, and customizable UI component library built for React applications.
 It provides a collection of reusable, accessible, and stylish components to accelerate your development process while maintaining flexibility and performance.

-## Important Note ⚠️⚠️⚠️

--   Project current in **beta version**, just preview, document will be added later.
-Thank you for your trust and download.
-I also look forward to receiving contributions from you.

 ## Features ✨

 -   **Modular Components**: Pre-built, reusable UI components like buttons, modals, forms, and more.